gothdawid/projektOpenBSD/README.md

 block in log on $wan all

 ## Open ports
-pass in on $wan proto tcp from any to any port { ssh, https, http, ftp, sftp } keep state pass in on $wan proto udp from any to any port { domain, ntp, http } keep state
+pass in on $wan proto tcp from any to any port { ssh, https, http, ftp, sftp, 3000  } keep state pass in on $wan proto udp from any to any port { domain, ntp, http, 3000 } keep state

 ## Redirect
 pass in on $wan inet proto tcp from any to (em0) port 2222 rdr-to 192.168.2.5 port 22